tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 #### utopia intro

+/frame problem in a broader sense?
+This is a fairly complex problem from a UX perspective(xxx that one contrarian article).
+Utopia attempts to solve it in a particular way.

+As with a lot of tools, it was born out of a specific perspective.
+So You can also see it as a sort of design philosphy with a tool that makes it relatively easy to realize the values inherent in it (accidental pun).

+**The basic idea is this**: design with a modular scale for the smallest screen, design with another [modular scale](https://utopia.fyi/blog/css-modular-scales/) for the biggest screen, and let math do the rest for you in between.
+I'm pretty much citing [this blog post](https://utopia.fyi/blog/designing-with-fluid-type-scales/).

+/intro to intro
 Don't know what a modular type scale is?
 Can't really imagine how math is going to help You here?
 Or how You would use any of this in your actual project?
 Fear not, read on, You might learn something.
 I'm going to give You prep You enough You can follow the step-by-step guide.
 And I'm going to point out the stuff I found extra helpful in letting me understand this thing.

 ##### wordy